 Sheffield BID undertakes email marketing to individuals to promote events and encourage participation in city centre activities, and to increase footfall, dwell time and spend.

-In accordance with the General Data Protection Regulation (GDPR) to be enforced in May 2018, Sheffield BID relies solely upon your consent where you have provided your Personal Information through one of our websites or to a third party who licences your data to us.
+In accordance with the General Data Protection Regulation (GDPR) enforced in May 2018, Sheffield BID relies solely upon your consent where you have provided your Personal Information through one of our websites or to a third party who licences your data to us.
 You must have given your consent freely and you can withdraw your consent at any time.

 Your Personal Data: